GaetanoMondelli/GaetanoMondelli/README.md

 </summary>
 🥇🥇🥇🥇🥇  XTF 2024

 XTF is a multichain, decentralized protocol for creating and managing ETF-like solutions, enhancing accessibility and flexibility for all investors.
 By supporting various asset types, including NFTs and RWAs, XTF democratizes the investment process, allowing anyone to participate.
-Utilizing se
+Utilizing secure price oracles and interoperability, XTF provides a transparent and reliable platform for diversified investment strategies.

 </h2>
 </details>